-Bass fishing in early spring can be a one of the best seasons to fish if you know just what they want.
+Bass fishing in early spring can be one of the best seasons to fish if you know just what the fish want.
 As winter draws to an end and we transition into summer, we are left with the amazing spring bass fishing bite.

 The air temperatures are rising and the water temps are too.
 While still considered cold water, the bass bite is starting to heat up.

-Are you using bass fishing techniques that are putting fish in the boat?
+Are you using bass fishing techniques that are catching fish?

-If your are struggling to land spring bass then you have come to the right place.
-In this article we will outline the following topics.
+If you’re are struggling to land spring bass then you’ve come to the right place.
+In this article, we will outline the following topics.

 - Bass Behavior During Spring